tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

       {% endif %}
     </div>

-3. Automatically open the Set Boundary modal if there is an error to display.
+3. The modal is not open by default when the page loads, which is normally the desired behaviour.
+However, when the page refreshes after a form submission that yields errors, the errors will be obscured from the user until they open the dialog again.
+Automatically open the Set Boundary modal if there is an error to display.
 Replace the **INITIALIZATION / CONSTRUCTOR** section of :file:`public/js/gee_datasets.js` with the following:

 .. code-block:: javascript
     :emphasize-lines: 21-24